Virtual collaboration across cultures

 3) Class activities include group tests (multiple-choice questions) that check that the basic knowledge is understood and application activities, such as case studies and group discussions.

-4) A few times during the semester, students engage in a peer-to-peer feedback exercise.
+4) Twice during the semester, students engage in a peer-to-peer feedback exercise.
 This allows students to reflect on the process of working in a global team and see how their behaviours are perceived by team members who have other cultural backgrounds than theirs.

 • Restricted access

-EEU412 is an ENGAGE.EU signature course and Online Exchange course.
-The course is offered to students from Vienna University of Economics and Business, University of Mannheim, Toulouse Capitole University and the Norwegian School of Economics.
+EEU412 is an ENGAGE.EU signature course and an Online Exchange course offered to all students from the ENGAGE.EU alliance.

 • Assessment